narinderjhajj/Banking-System-In-JDBC/README.md

 This application acts as a simple banking system implemented using DB2 in Docker, Java, & JDBC and it is be able to do basic banking functions according to the specifications given below.

-Project Specification:
+Project Specification:\
--- Section A: Schema Definition
+Section A: Schema Definition\
-a) P1.Customer (ID, Name, Gender, Age, Pin)
+a) P1.Customer (ID, Name, Gender, Age, Pin)\
-b) P1.Account (Number, ID, Balance, Type, Status)
+b) P1.Account (Number, ID, Balance, Type, Status)\
--- All the attributes cannot be NULL.
+-- All the attributes cannot be NULL.\
 -- Underlined attributes is denoted as the primary key of that relation.
 -- Italicized attributes is system generated.
 -- Attribute types and ranges: